Cíes Islands: The archipelago

 The Cíes consist of three islands, Monteagudo ("Sharp Mount" or North Island), do Faro ("Lighthouse Island", or Illa do Medio, "Middle Island") and San Martiño ("Saint Martin" or South Island).

 Monteagudo is separated from the Morrazo peninsula by the North Canal while San Martiño is separated from the coast of Santoulo cape (mount Ferro) by the Freu da Porta Strait.
 The Do Faro island is linked to the North island by an accumulation of sand 1200 m long known as Rodas beach, in the eastern side of the island.
 During high tide the sea flows between the islands in the western side and, blocked by the beach it fills the lagoon between the sandy area and the rocks.
 The highest peak is the Alto das Cíes (197 m) in Monteagudo.

 The islands formed by the end of the Tertiary, when some parts of the coast sank, creating the rías ("estuaries").
 All three islands are the peaks of the coastal mountains now partially under the sea and are formed mainly of granitic rock.

 The land is mountainous with rough, nearly vertical cliffs of more than 100 m on the western side, and numerous caves (furnas) formed by erosion from the sea and the wind.
 The eastern side is less steep, covered by woods and bushes and protected from the Atlantic winds, allowing the formation of beaches and dunes.

 Atlantic squalls pass over the islands, unloading as they collide with the coast.
-Therefore, the Cíes receive more or less half of the rain than the rest of the Rías Baixas.
+Therefore, the Cíes receive more or less half the quantity of rain as the rest of the Rías Baixas.